Best hard drives for NAS 2025: Synology, QNAP, TerraMaster

-The best hard drives for NAS enclosures are designed to run 24/7 and deliver solid day-to-day performance.
-Brands like Seagate and Western Digital offer several NAS-focused hard drives that excel at long-term reliability, and the Seagate IronWolf series in particular stands out.
-I've used all the drives on this list, and considering I have a 200TB home server, I know a thing or two about picking the right HDD for a NAS enclosure.
-These are the best hard drives you can buy for your NAS today.
+The best hard drives for NAS servers are designed to run 24/7 and deliver solid day-to-day performance.
+Brands like Seagate and Western Digital offer several NAS-focused hard drives that excel at long-term reliability, and the Seagate IronWolf Pro series in particular stands out.
+I used dozens of hard drives in the decade I've been testing NAS servers, and currently have a 350TB homelab, so I know what to look for in a reliable HDD to use in your NAS.
+If you're looking to add to your storage requirements or are just getting started with a home server, these are the best NAS hard drives available today.

 Why you can trust Android Central

-I've been using 14TB IronWolf drives for over over four years now, and they're rock-solid in 24/7 use.
+I've been using IronWolf drives for over close to eight years now, and they're rock-solid in 24/7 use.
 IronWolf drives feature Seagate's AgileArray tech for better performance and reliability and come with rotational vibration sensors to minimize vibrations.
 Starting with the 6TB model, all HDDs spin at 7200RPM, have a 180TB/year workload rating, and one million hours mean time between failures (MTBF).
 All IronWolf drives also feature CMR tech and come with a three-year warranty as standard and are ideal for NAS enclosures with up to 8 bays.

 WD's Red series is designed for NAS use, and all of the drives come with noise and vibration protection.
 If you're interested in a Red drive, make sure you're getting one that's labeled Red Plus.
 You can get 2TB, 3TB, or 4TB Red Plus drives that use CMR right now, and as long as you're buying from the Plus drive, you won't have any issues.
 These drives tend to be just as reliable as Seagate's IronWolf series.